soumame/namecard/simulation/README.md

 - Converter efficiency: 85%, deliberately below the typical curves.
 - U5 falling/rising points: 2.930 V / 2.959 V typical, followed by the typical
   200 ms reset delay.
-- Firmware starts the EPD only after 3.20 V has been maintained for 100 ms.
+- The modeled black/white firmware path starts the EPD only after 3.20 V has been maintained for 100 ms. The current four-gray path uses 500 ms and is outside this partial-update model.
 - Partial-refresh load: 2.73 mA for 300 ms, derived from 9 mW / 3.3 V.
 - MCU/system charge-wait current: 0.12 mA.
 This assumes STOP/WFI and EPD power
   off; it must be checked on hardware.